myparcelnl/actions/README.md

 1. Runs [setup-node]
 2. Installs pnpm
 3. Handles pnpm cache
-4. Runs `pnpm install --frozen-lockfile`
+4. Runs `pnpm install` with the provided arguments and `--frozen-lockfile` by default.

 ##### Example